"I'll pass": Sarah Langa inspires lady get R2k lip tattoo, SA divided

 Young doc trends for looking "fresh"

-Briefly News previously reported that Dr Mahlatse Mothiba, a young plastic surgeon, is trending on Twitter after she posted a selfie after doing surgery for 12 hours.
+Briefly News previously reported that Dr Mahlatse Mothiba, a young plastic surgeon, is trending on Twitter after she posted a selfie after undergoing surgery for 12 hours.

 The doctor did a procedure called free flap surgery, which is also called free tissue transfer.
 This is a reconstructive surgery technique that involves the transfer of skin from one area of the body to another.
 The attention to the procedure can also be exhausting, but Dr Mothiba looked effortless after it.